The Inline Image Block is one of six Image Block designs. It displays a plain image with an optional caption. This is our classic Image Block.

 Resize or crop the image

 For the Inline Image block, if the image is narrower than the content area, the image will retain its width.
 You'll see blank space on both sides of the image within the block.
 This preserves the original image quality.
-To fill the blank space and display the image at the full width of the block, check Stretch in the image editor.
+To fill the blank space and display the image at the full width of the block, check Stretch in the block's Design tab.
 Stretching an image may affect image quality.

 There are several ways to adjust the size and cropping of the image: